Old Duchy Palace, Quay Street

 Old Duchy Palace, Quay Street, Lostwithiel, Cornwall PL22 0BS View on map

 Grade I listed Duke of Cornwall's Palace, was built as the administrative centre for the Duchy at the end of 13th century when Lostwithiel was Cornwall's principal port.
 It contained a large Great Hall, and the Exchequer Hall where taxes due on smelted tin were collected.
 The Palace became ruinous in the 17th century.
 From 1878 it was a Freemasons' temple, becoming redundant in 2008.
 It was purchased by the Princes Regeneration Trust in 2009 who have conserved and repaired it.

 All year: Tuesday -Saturday, 9am - 5pm.

 Lostwithiel is on the A390 halfway between Liskeard and St Austell.
 Leave the A390 at Grenville Road, cross the bridge and turn left and left again to reach Quay Street.
-Rail: Lostwithiel (1/4 mile).
+Rail: Lostwithiel (a quarter mile).

 - Wheelchair access: No